 Project-Based Learning: What and Why

 PBL is a student-oriented teaching methodology in which students gain knowledge and experience by working for a prolonged period on real-world challenges and problems.
 PBL is part of the solution for educators looking for dynamic teaching methods.
-It fosters 21st century skills such as Active Learning, Collaboration and Cooperation, Critical thinking, and Problem-solving.
-Ultimately, all these skills enhance employability in future.
+It fosters 21st-century skills such as Active Learning, Collaboration and Cooperation, Critical thinking, and Problem-solving.
+Ultimately, all these skills enhance employability in the future.

 With the advent of theGig Economy, learners should be equipped with vital skills and relevant knowledge.
 The benefits of PBL as a tool for teaching are many and widespread.